pranilthorat/Seoul-Bike-Sharing-Demand-Prediction/README.md

 <h2> :book: Abstract:</h2>

-* Our team has extensive experience with Airbnb Booking Analysis.
-We intend to concentrate solely on New York City.

-* The investigation is mostly focused on the boroughs of Brooklyn, Manhattan, Queens, Staten Island, and the Bronx.
+* The goal of this project is to combine the historical bike usage patterns with the weather data to forecast bike rental demand.
+The data set consists of hourly rental data spanning two years.

+* Exploratory Data Analysis is done on the dataset and compares the target variable with the other variables to find the distribution of the graph.

 * This information includes information about the host, lodging prices, and reviews, among other things.

-* With the use of exploratory data analysis, data wrangling, visualization, and other tools, we can extract a lot of information from the analysis.
+* We look for null values which were not found and outliers.

+* We also perform correlation analysis to extract out the important and relevant features from the dataset and later perform a train test split to train the model.

+* The main objective is to build a predictive model, which could help to train a model to predict the number of bike rentals per hour given the weather conditions.

+* This would in turn help to predict quickly and efficiently.

 ![-----------------------------------------------------](https://raw.githubusercontent.com/andreasbm/readme/master/assets/lines/rainbow.png)